nietoperz809/JForth/readme.md

 _'cos(x)+sin(2*x) swap term'_

 Now we have two sequences on the stack representing 1024 points.
-A _'swap'_ puts them into right order and '_plot_' creates the graphic.
+A _'swap'_ puts them into right order and _'plot .'_ create and show the graphic.

 This is how it looks:
 <pre>┌──────────────────────────────────────────────────────────────────────────────────────────────────┐